-IN THIS LESSON You will learn all the English vocabulary for describing transport and vehicles.
+Today's LESSON 9 teaches English vocabulary for transport and vehicles.

 We will explain step-by-step How to give and follow directions in English.

-After we will explain the English language that you need for getting around in a British city.
+After we will explain how to get around in a British city.

 Finally students will practice with a debate, communication activities, quizzes & games.